BrendanxP/WiFi-CSI-Sim/README.md

 The framework handles the ROS setup, spawning robots at desired positions (and height), designing trajectories and experimental setups, simulating the CSI signal behavior in real-time, and integration with applications usch as signal AoA profile generation, bearing estimation and localization.
 Moreover, it can easily be expanded and adapted to fit the users needs.

 The simulation framework relies on MATLAB with Gazebo and ROS.
 The framework can be run on a single Linux machine, or can be distributed over two PC's where the Gazebo simulator requires a Linux environment and the Controller software with MATLAB can be deployed on either Linux or Windows.
-The most logical options are as follows, where we prefer option 1 combining the strengths of Linux and Windows.
+The most logical options are as follows, where we prefer option 1 combining the strengths of Linux and Windows:
 1. Gazebo simulator (PC1: Linux) + Controller (PC2: Linux/Windows)
 2. Gazebo simulator (PC1: Linux) + Contoller (PC1: Linux)
 3. Gazebo simulator (PC1: VM Linux) + Controller (PC1: Windows)